abicky/terraform-provider-azurekv/docs/index.md

 The Azure Key Vault provider allows you to manage Key Vault secrets without requiring the `Microsoft.KeyVault/vaults/secrets/getSecret/action` permission, by leveraging [write-only arguments](https://developer.hashicorp.com/terraform/language/resources/ephemeral/write-only).

-Even if you use [`ignore_changes`](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#ignore_changes) to avoid wtoring secret values directly in Terraform files, the actual secret values are still written to the state file.
+Even if you use [`ignore_changes`](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#ignore_changes) to avoid storing secret values directly in Terraform files, the actual secret values are still written to the state file.
 Write-only arguments were introduced to solve this problem.
 However, the [`azurerm_key_vault_secret`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/key_vault_secret) resource still requires the `Microsoft.KeyVault/vaults/secrets/getSecret/action` permission even if you use write-only arguments.
 This means you must grant that permission to anyone who runs `terraform plan`.
 This provider addresses that limitation.

 ~> Once [hashicorp/terraform-provider-azurerm#29637](https://github.com/hashicorp/terraform-provider-azurerm/pull/29637), which provides the same functionality, is merged, this provider will no longer be developed.